dataeducator/student_academic_success/README.md

 ### Scrub
 The <code>ScrubData</code> class defines a constructor to initialize the data attribute with a pandas DataFrame.
 It provides a method check_placeholders to check for placeholders  *(e.g., '?', '#', 'NaN', 'null', 'N/A', '-')* and replaces them if found;  otherwise, it prints a message indicating that no placeholders were detected.

 Additionally, the class includes a <code>clean</code> method to perform data-cleaning operations.
-In this method, rows containing missing data are removed using  <code>dropna</code> function and the resulting cleaned DataFrame is returned.
+In this method, rows containing missing data are removed using  <code>dropna</code> function, and the resulting cleaned DataFrame is returned.

 ### Explore
 After obtaining the dataset using the <code>ObtainData</code> class and cleaning it with the <code>ScrubData</code> class, the <coode>ExploreData</code> class can be used to analyze and explore the cleaned dataset further.
 The <code>ExploreData</code> class allows us to understand the data and identify any patterns or insights that could be beneficial for the subsequent analysis or decision-making processes.